Since this post was written, Autharium has modified and improved its Terms and Conditions. Please see the addendum at the bottom of this post.

 In response to criticism elsewhere, Autharium staff have argued that Autharium is a publisher, not a self-publishing service, because “we do not publish everything submitted.”
 However, publishers don’t leave formatting, editing, and cover art to authors, or allow authors to set book prices.
 Those are hallmarks of self-publishing services.
 And even if we cut Autharium a hundred miles of slack and agree it’s a publisher, its reversion language still sucks.

 All in all, a bad deal for authors.

-EDITED 11/1/13 TO ADD: Autharium’s Publishing Terms and Conditions have been changed.
+UPDATE 11/1/13: Autharium’s Publishing Terms and Conditions have been changed.

 – The Publishing Terms and Conditions now make clear–and the Autharium website has been re-vamped to ensure–that merely submitting work for feedback by the Autharium community does not subject that work to a grant of publication.

 – By submitting for publication, you are still granting Autharium an exclusive license to your work in digital form, as well as adaptations and abridgements of your work, which Autharium can in turn license to various third parties.
 But instead of the legal term of copyright, the grant term has been shortened to five years.
 This is renewable automatically (and apparently indefinitely), but after the initial five years you can email Autharium at any time with a termination request, and your rights will be reverted.
 You can also revert rights three years after publication if your book has sold fewer than 20 copies in its third publication year or in any year following.

 – You can petition at any time to remove your work from sale (though this doesn’t terminate the agreement).